cpjobling/eg-150-textbook/signals_and_systems/systems/_index.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-Thus, in a causal system, it is not possible to obtain an output before an input is applied to the system.
+Thus, in a causal system, it is not possible to obtain an output before and input is applied to the system.

 +++ {"slideshow": {"slide_type": "fragment"}}